TruCoder25/MachineLearning/README.md

 This is misleading because irrelevant features should not improve the model.
 **Adjusted \(R^2\)** solves this problem by penalizing the addition of features that don’t improve the model’s predictive power.

+## 📌 Assumptions of Linear Regression

+When using Linear Regression, certain assumptions must be met for the model to produce reliable and accurate results.

+### 1. **Linearity**
+- The relationship between the independent variables (features) and the dependent variable (target) should be **linear**.
+- If the relationship is non-linear, the model will not fit well, and predictions may be inaccurate.

+### 2. **Independence of Errors**
+- The residuals (errors) should be independent of each other.
+- In time series data, this means there should be no autocorrelation between errors.

+### 3. **Homoscedasticity**
+- The variance of residuals should be **constant** across all levels of the independent variables.
+- If the spread of residuals increases or decreases with the predicted values, the model violates this assumption.

+### 4. **Normality of Residuals**
+- The residuals should be **approximately normally distributed**.
+- This is important for hypothesis testing and calculating confidence intervals.

+### 5. **No Multicollinearity**
+- Independent variables should not be highly correlated with each other.
+- High multicollinearity can make coefficient estimates unstable and inflate standard errors.

+### 6. **No Measurement Errors**
+- The variables should be measured

 ---